gammapy/gammapy/docs/background/make_models.rst

       $ gammapy-make-bg-cube-models /path/to/fits/event_lists/base/dir \
                                     HESS bg_cube_models --test

-* Create background models using the method developped by Michael Mayer (almost equal to the default case for now):
+* Create background models using the method developped in [Mayer2015]_ (almost equal to the default case for now):

   .. code-block:: bash